Next Day Delivery on 1000s of products

 Can I use a cordless impact wrench for heavy-duty applications?

-Yes a cordless impact wrench can be used for heavy duty work, such as automotive work, steel assembly and maintenance work.
+Yes, a cordless impact wrench can be used for heavy-duty work, such as automotive tasks, steel assembly and maintenance work.

-Modern cordless impact wrenches can deliver upto 3000Nm, which is ample for most jobs, and rivals most pneumatic impact wrenches for torque output.
-However, cordless impact wrenches require rechargeable batteries to function, which does make them useful for work in remote locations, but batteries will run out and will cause some downtime, which is why we recommend getting batteries with 5Ah+ to ensure longer run times.
+Modern cordless impact wrenches can deliver up to 3000Nm, which is ample for most jobs, and rivals most pneumatic impact wrenches for torque output.
+However, cordless impact wrenches require rechargeable batteries to function, which makes them ideal for work in remote locations, but batteries will eventually run out, causing some downtime, which is why we recommend using batteries rated at 5Ah or higher to ensure longer run times.

-In comparison, air powered impact wrenches run on compressed air and are less prone to overheating if used for prolonged periods every day.
-In addition they are lighter because there is less of an internal mechanism and no heavy battery attached to the tool, which makes them easier for the operator to use over longer periods.
+In comparison, air-powered impact wrenches run on compressed air and are less prone to overheating if used for prolonged periods.
+In addition, they are lighter because there are fewer internal components and no heavy battery attached to the tool, which makes them easier for the operator to use over longer periods.

 Are impact wrenches suitable for home use?